VoycerAG/gridfs-image-server/README.md

 - If neither the original file, nor the resize file could be found, instead of StatusCode 400 the server will now respond with a StatusCode 404.

+- If resizing fails, there won't be a BadRequest anymore, instead it will be a InternalServerError.

 - A bug that made initial resized image do not sent cache headers is fixed.